-Home Buyer Recission Period Information Session
+Home Buyer Rescission Period Information Session

 On January 3, 2023 the B.C. government implemented changes to the Property Law Act to make the Home Buyer Rescission Period (“HBRP”) or ‘cooling-off period’ mandatory for residential real estate transactions.
 While the HBRP doesn’t include specific requirements or changes to practice for mortgage brokers, a foundation of knowledge about the HBRP will help you to respond to any questions you may receive from clients.

 This hour-long information session, presented by MPC in partnership with BC Financial Services Authority (“BCFSA”) is designed to help mortgage brokers build their understanding of the HBRP.
-You will hear from expert speakers in BCFSA’s Education and Licensing department and its Policy and Stakeholder Engagement department, who will provide an overview of
+You will hear from expert speakers in BCFSA’s Education and Licensing department and its Policy and Stakeholder Engagement department, who will provide an overview of:

 The session will include a review of Frequently Asked Questions contributed in advance by webinar audience members.
 Email us with any questions at email@example.com no later than January 25, 2023.

 Pamela Skinner is Senior Vice President of Education, Licensing and CUDIC Operations at BCFSA.
 She is responsible for planning and implementing regulatory and business solutions strategies in these areas.
 With over 30 years’ experience in banking and regulatory services, Pam has deep expertise in licensing, education, and professional advisory services.
 Her regulatory experience includes serving as Vice President of Education and Licensing with the Real Estate Council of British Columbia.
 Pamela’s full bio can be found on BCFSA’s website.